jacopo-chevallard/BEAGLE-general/README.md

 # BEAGLE-general

-This repository contains useful files and examples to get started with Beagle.
+This repository contains useful files and examples to get started with the Beagle galaxy spectral modelling tool.

-Please, if you have question do explore (closed and open) [issues](https://github.com/jacopo-chevallard/BEAGLE-general/issues) before opening a new one.

 ## Registering before using Beagle